wootzapp/docusaurus-www/docs/important/privacy.md

+---
+id: privacy
+title: Privacy Policy
+description: Privacy Policy for Wootzapp Inc.
+---

 # Privacy Policy for Wootzapp Inc.

 ## 1. Introduction

-Welcome to Wootzapp Inc. (“Wootzapp”, “we”, “us”, or “our”).
+Welcome to Wootzapp Inc. ("Wootzapp", "we", "us", or "our").
 Your privacy is critically important to us.
-This Privacy Policy explains how we collect, use, store, and share your personal information through our web browser and related services (collectively, the “Services”).
+This Privacy Policy explains how we collect, use, store, and share your personal information through our web browser and related services (collectively, the "Services").
 By using our Services, you agree to the practices described in this Privacy Policy.
 If you do not agree, please do not use our Services or opt in to any data sharing features.

 For any questions or concerns about this Privacy Policy, please contact us at:

 **Email:** webmaster@wootzapp.com
 **Address:** Delaware, USA